MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 ### Data for the OneDrive sync health dashboard

 The sync reports use the required service data and diagnostic data that your OneDrive sync apps send to Microsoft.
 You are in control of which data and which devices send this data.
-Use the SyncAdminReports setting to control which devices send data.
+Use the EnableSyncAdminReports setting to control which devices send data.

 Diagnostic data is always under your control.
 To learn more about diagnostic data and the controls available to you, see [Overview of privacy controls for Microsoft 365 Apps](/deployoffice/privacy/overview-privacy-controls).
 To learn more about required service data, see [Required diagnostic data for Office](/deployoffice/privacy/required-diagnostic-data).

+## Known limitations and considerations

+This section describes known limitations and considerations in sync reporting.

+**Sync App Version**
+For devices using the Mac App Store edition of the sync app, the version installed on each device is displayed in the **Details** tab.
+However, the dashboard does not currently track whether or not this is the latest version of the sync app available in the Mac App Store.
+If any devices use this edition, they will be excluded from the **Sync app version** section of the **Overview** tab and the number of excluded devices is displayed.
+This is the expected result.

 ## Troubleshooting

 Use this section to troubleshoot if the OneDrive sync reports don't appear after three days.

 > [!IMPORTANT]
-> If you enable the SyncAdminReports setting on devices that don't meet the [requirements](#requirements), it will have no effect.
+> If you enable the EnableSyncAdminReports setting on devices that don't meet the [requirements](#requirements), it will have no effect.
 The app won't send reports.

 1. Confirm that the sync app is on the Insiders or Production ring.
 Run Command Prompt as an administrator, and then run the following command: